-You have come to the right place if you’re looking for unusual jam recipes!
-From corn cob jam to bourbon jelly and from banana or bacon jelly to T.O.E. jam!
+If you’re like unusual jam recipes you’re in the right place!
+From corn cob jam to bourbon jelly to banana jam to bacon jelly to T.O.E. jam!

 When I first moved to North Carolina, I was amazed at the number of roadside stands.
 They have all the usual stuff like apples, peaches, and strawberries in season, homemade crafts like walking sticks and blankets and jelly.
 All different kinds of jelly ranging from Kudzu to Moonshine to Corn Cob.
 Corn Cob Jelly?
 Huh?
 Let’s see what these are all about.

 Back up in the hills and hollers of Western North Carolina there lived some of the poorest of the poor.
 Some of these people slept 6 kids to a bed and wore hand-me-downs from the oldest to the youngest.
 With so many mouths to feed, mamas had to get creative.
 This is the origin of some of the most unusual jellies that we still see today.
 Necessity really is the mother of invention.